Yui13KH/banking-console-app/README.md

 ## 🔐 Permissions System

-I'm using **bitwise operators** — basically a simple 8-bit number (1 byte), where each bit is a permission.
+Permissions are stored as a single byte (8-bit number) using **bitwise operators**, where each bit represents a specific permission.

 * `1` = permission allowed
 * `0` = permission not allowed
 * `255` = all permissions (binary `11111111`)
 * Example: `3` is `00000011` → only 2 permissions enabled.

-What each bit does is defined in the code as:
+Here’s the enum defining each permission bit:

 ```cpp
 enum enPermissions {